HarmOnGitHub/rylix-is-a-skid/README.md

 - CNSL (original decompiler and provider of the source code files)
 - Harm (uploading the repo while Todd GD is shadowbanned)
 - Calloc (me, Forked Harm's repository and Reverse engineered the parts that the python decompilers couldn't quite get or do correctly, It took me quite a bit of time as well)
-- Username23 (Provided extra background information, Thank you for helping us!)
+- RadzikanistraMod (Provided extra background information, Thank you for helping us!)

 # To Rylix
 You never worked with Anaban.
 Anaban has said numerous times he doesn't know you.
 Quit lying, you've been caught.